 - corn tortillas

-Keeping your favorite nut milk and lactose-free cottage cheese and yogurt in your fridge will make it easy to have a snack on-hand at all times.
+Keeping your favorite nut milk and lactose free cottage cheese and yogurt in your fridge will make it easy to have an on-hand snack at all times.

 - nut milks